 Fowler leapt to the PGA Tour in 2009, after his sophomore year of college.
-His whip-quick, homespun swing-eliciting exceptional power from his five-foot-nine frame-complements the audacious breeziness with which he tears around a course.
-He made enough runs up leaderboards last season to win Rookie of the Year and notch a slot on the Ryber Cup squad.
+His sophomore year of college.
+His whip-quick, homespun swing-elliciting exceptional power from his fwe-foot-nine frame-complements the audacious breeziness with which he tears around a course.
+He made enough runs up leaderboards last season to win Rookie of the Year and notch a slot on the Ryder Cup squad.
 All standalone impressive, but what can't be overemphasized is the crackling charge this sort of presence gives a sport struggling to market itself in the absence of Tiger supermeacy.

-"I draw a sounger crowd who can relate to me," says Fowler.
+"I draw a younger crowd who can relate to me," says Fowler.
 Some of the girl fans will message me online, saying, 'Fou're the reason I watch golf."
 This isn't to say he's turned the course into a Justin Bieber concert.
 But if you find yourself amid the warms of young women-more than you remember from your last time at a tournament-know that, yes, many of those female fans are, in fact, slipping Rickie their phone numbers.
-But look, I've got a girlfriend," he says, cracking a diplomatic smile.
-"So I'm to calling them back.
+"But look, 'Yee yot a griffriend,' he says, cracking a diplomatic smile.
+"So I'm or calling them back.
 But it's flattering.
-Plus, the guys I'm paired with seem to like it.
-'Hey, Rickie, I hope there's some girls out lollowing you today..."-O ANEL RILEY
+Plus, the guys I'm paired with seem to like it: 'Hey, Rickie, hope, there's some girls out it's flowload." -"O ANEL RILEY